Top Ten Edible Reasons to go to the Christmas Markets in Germany: these should have you booking flights within the hour!

 The most intriguing way of making a cake that I have ever seen.
 And it tastes fantastic, to boot!

-8. Waffles at the Christmas Markets in Germany
+8. Waffles at the German Christmas Markets

 One of the things I loved most was not having to ask if they use real cream.
 OMG, yes!
 I have a few waffle recipes, but my favorite is probably the proper Liege waffle recipe.